 * Åland was included in our round-up of the 8 most beautiful places in Finland.
 Guess which other places made the list? 😉 *

 Åland is located in the Baltic Sea, between Finland and Sweden.
 Although it was part of Sweden for most of its history, today Åland is an autonomous state under the authority of Finland.
 Mariehamn is Åland’s capital and only city which makes it the perfect base for further exploration.

 Getting to Åland is very straightforward and the easiest coming from either Stockholm, Sweden or Turku, Finland.
 Most people take the ferry in, but another alternative would be to take a plane or come in by bike.
 If you are unsure which way to go, let us enlighten you 🙂

 Travel to Åland by Plane

-Currently, there are two airlines serving the airport in Mariehamn (MHQ), Finnair and NextJet.
+Currently, there is one airline serving the airport in Mariehamn (MHQ), Finnair.
 Flights with Finnair depart Turku once per day and Helsinki twice per day.
 Flights from Helsinki can be prohibitively expensive, but the direct flight from Turku is somewhat more affordable at as little as 90€ return.
-Another option is to fly in from Stockholm with NextJet.
 Please note that there is no bus service between Mariehamn airport and the city.

 Travel to Åland by Ferry